cisagov/get.gov/pages/domains/domains_choosing.md

 ### Counties
 This organization type includes counties, parishes, or boroughs.

 Most county .gov domains must include the two-letter state abbreviation or the full state name.
-County names that aren’t shared by any other city, county, parish, town, borough, village or equivalent in the U.S., at the time a domain is granted, can be requested without referring to the state.
+County names that aren’t shared by any other city, county, parish, town, borough, village or equivalent in the U.S., (at the time a domain is granted) don’t have to refer to their state in their domain name.
 Counties can include “county” in their domain to distinguish it from other places with similar names.

 We use the [Census Bureau’s National Places Gazetteer Files](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html){.usa-link--external} to determine if county names are unique.

 Examples:
-- AdamsCountyMS.gov
+- LACounty.gov
 - LivingstonParishLA.gov
 - MitchellCountyNC.gov
-- Erie.gov
+- MiamiDade.gov

 ### Cities
 This organization type includes cities, towns, townships, villages, etc.

-Most city domains must include the two-letter state abbreviation or clearly spell out the state name unless city or county exceptions apply.
+Most city domains must include the two-letter state abbreviation or clearly spell out the state name.
 Using phrases like “City of” or “Town of” is optional.

-Some cities don’t have to refer to their state.
+Cities that meet one of the criteria below don’t have to refer to their state in their domain name.

-- City names that aren't shared by any other U.S. city, town, or village can be requested without referring to the state.
+- The city name is not shared by any other U.S. city, town, village, or county.
 We use the [Census Bureau’s National Places Gazetteer Files](https://www.census.gov/geographies/reference-files/time-series/geo/gazetteer-files.html){.usa-link--external} to determine if names are unique.

-- Certain cities are so well-known that they may not require a state reference to communicate location.
-We use the list of U.S. “dateline cities” in the Associated Press Stylebook to make this determination.
+- The city is so well known that it doesn’t need a state reference to communicate location.
+We use the list of U.S. “dateline cities” in the Associated Press Stylebook as part of our decision.

-- The 50 largest cities, as measured by population according to the Census Bureau, can have .gov domain names that don’t refer to their state.
+- It’s one of the 150 largest cities by population, according to the Census Bureau.

 Examples:
 - CityofEudoraKS.gov
 - WallaWallaWA.gov
 - Pocatello.gov
-- nyc.gov

 ### Special districts
 These are independent organizations within a single state.